 Our Visitor Centre was awarded 'Distillery Visitor Experience of the Year' and went on to win again in 2015.

 The first ever White Stag Tasting Panel was formed and chose an official community bottling exclusively available to White Stags.

-Our first ever core range 18 year-old was released in February this year.
-We celebrated our 21st Anniversary in June 2016 and a very special limited edition release is planned for November 2016 to mark this occasion.
+Our first ever core range 18 year-old was released in February 2016.
+We celebrated our 21st Anniversary in June 2016 and a limited release 21st Anniversary edition was released in November 2016.

 Lagg Distillery is underway, with construction fully underway in summer 2018.
 The Lagg Cask Society is launched, welcoming new cask owners of Lagg Single Malt which will be produced for the first time in February 2019.